 - Will you mainly be greeting current customers or finding new prospects at the show?

 - How similar are the show’s audience to your own customers.
 Will you appeal to everyone or will you need to seek out a select few?

-- What’s the one thing a visitor should know after visiting your stand at the show?
+- What’s the one thing a visitor should know after visiting your stand at the trade show?